mose364/Hands_on_sql/README.md

 # The analysis
 - Each query in this project was designed to examine a distinct aspect of the data analysis job market.
 The approach taken for addressing each question is outlined as follows
 ## 1.What are the top-paying data analyst jobs?
+- To identify the highest-paying roles, I combined two tables the job posting fact table and the company dim table using a left join on their common column, the company id.
+I then filtered the relevant columns: job_id, name, job_title, job_location, job_schedule_type, and salary_year_avg.
+The results were ordered by salary_year_avg, and I limited the output to the top five highest-paying roles

 # What I have learned